AliSoltanianFJ/CodeSecurity2025/README.md

 For each supported model:

-1. Upload the language-specific dataset to the model’s cloud fine-tuning platform.
+1. Upload the language-specific dataset to the model's cloud fine-tuning platform.
 2. Perform LoRA fine-tuning using default platform configurations.
 3. Re-run all scenario prompts using the fine-tuned model.
 4. Save outputs in the `Idea3` folders.